Comments to Ethical Skeptic (part 4) - sars2.net

 ggsave("1.png",width=5.5,height=3.2,dpi=300*4)

 The deadline for screening in 2021 was extended until June 2022 due to COVID.
-An article from January 2022 said: "2021 flew by in the blink of an eye!
+An article from January 2022 said in Korean: "2021 flew by in the blink of an eye!
 Many people may have postponed their national health screenings to adhere to quarantine guidelines and then forgot about them.
 In December 2021, the government announced, 'To ensure access to screenings for those who have postponed or refrained from using them to comply with COVID-19 guidelines, the health screening period will be extended.'" [https://blog.ibk.co.kr/2703]

 Was the median age at death from COVID 79.5 years in 2025?